samueldn/Project-Descriptions-for-Review/Machine-Learning/Capstone Project/Capstone Project.md

 ## Capstone Description

-Think about a technical field or domain that you are passionate about, such as robotics, virtual reality, finance, natural language processing, or even artificial intelligence.
+Think about a technical field or domain that you are passionate about, such as robotics, virtual reality, finance, natural language processing, or even artificial intelligence (the possibilities are endless!).
 Then, choose an existing problem within that domain that you are interested in which you could solve by applying machine learning algorithms and techniques.
 Be sure that you have collected all of the resources needed (such as data sets) to complete this project, and make the appropriate citations wherever necessary in your report.
 Below are a few suggested problem areas you could explore if you are unsure what your passion is:

 - [Deep Learning](https://docs.google.com/document/d/1L11EjK0uObqjaBhHNcVPxeyIripGHSUaoEWGypuuVtk/pub)
 - [Robot Motion Planning](https://docs.google.com/document/d/1ZFCH6jS3A5At7_v5IUM5OpAXJYiutFuSIjTzV_E-vdE/pub)